YourHacktivist/Guernica/README.md

 - Skip charts
 `python guernica.py -b baseline.rules -a current.rules --no-visualization`
 ---
-Feel free to modify and use this code as you wish.
+Feel free to modify and use this code as you wish :)